malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 In summary, subjective experience is the collection of certain processing iterations where aspects of the processing behaviour require meta-management, and the content information of that conscious thought is constrained to the information that is needed for the purpose of meta-management.
 So called "unconscious thought" is everything else that occurs within the brain.

-## Subjective experience is "always on"
+## Stream of Consciousness
 The reader may notice an implication in the statements about the continuity of HOOS and associated subjective experience.
 I have implied in several ways that HOOS are only sometimes constructed.
 This would imply that subjective experience only sometimes exists.
 But that is not our experience.
-It appears to be "always on" - a continuous stream.
+It appears to be "always on" - a continuous stream of consciousness.

-We recognise that there are times when we aren't consciously aware of actions, such as when walking or driving along a familiar road, but that is usually because we are lost in thought at the time.
-So we still seem to have a continuous, unbroken, stream of subjective experience.
+We recognise that there are times when we aren't consciously aware of actions, such as when walking or driving along a familiar road, but that is usually because were lost in thought at the time.
+So even during those moments it as if we still had a continuously present, unbroken, stream of subjective experience.

 HOOS and associated interpretations may occur in a number of different scenarios, and such states may be constructed through a number of different sequences of events.
 By examining this, we may be able to form some accurate statements about whether subjective experience can be said to be "always on".

 Let us start by considering some initial topic _x_ that has no representation of subjective experience.
-For example, consider noticing an apple sitting on a table, and wondering about some odd-shaped spot in its surface.
+For example, consider noticing an apple sitting on a table, and wondering about some unusual-shaped texturing in its surface.

 From a processor state representing _x_ a number of things may occur next, illustrated in the following diagram.